namideus/namix-phev-engine/README.md

 - Problem solving and optimizations.
 - The importance of clear documentation.

-> **Note:** If you have ANY questions, feel free to contact me via the email listed omy profile
+> **Note:** If you have ANY questions, feel free to contact me via the email listed on my profile
 > I'm open to feedback, contributions and discussions!

 # Code Example